 To provide effective student support, we have set up a number of Study Centres all over the country.
-You will be allotted one of these Study Centres taking into consideration your place of residence or work.
+You will be allotted one of these Study Centres taking into consideration your proximity to the centre.
 However, each Study Centre can handle only a limited number of students and despite our best efforts, it may not always be possible to allot the Study Centre of your choice.
 The particulars regarding the Study Centre to which you are assigned will be communicated to you.